 Among my favorite things about the Elite 10s is that they charge pretty quickly: Just 15 minutes is enough to get me through a couple hours on the bike.
 Overall battery life has been on par with Jabra’s estimates, and I’ve never had to worry about leaving the house without enough juice to get me through my commute.

 Best noise-canceling earbuds for Android users

-The AirPod Pros borrow many of the same features that made the OG AirPods great: a simple set-up process, a seamless connection to your iPhone, a compact size and a relatively comfortable design.
-(Thanks to the rubberized tips, which come in three sizes, this one should fit in your ears, even if you struggled with the original.)
-They have ANC and they are a significant step up in sound quality, with richer and better balanced bass.
-Plus Apple added these little black vents to the outside of the Pros to alleviate that completely sealed-off, underwater feeling that some earbuds can give you.
+The AirPods Pro boast many of the same features that make the OG AirPods great: simple setup process, seamless connection to your iPhone, compact size, and a relatively comfortable design.
+Thanks to the rubberized tips, which come in four sizes, you can get a more custom fit, which should appeal if you struggled with the fit of the originals.
+The AirPods Pro have ANC and offer a significant step up in sound quality with richer and better-balanced bass.
+Plus Apple added little black vents to the outside of the Pros to alleviate that completely sealed-off, underwater feeling that some earbuds can cause.

 Best earbuds for audiophiles

 Noise cancellation: Yes | Comfort: 6g per earbud, multi-size ear tips | Battery life: 7 hours with noise-canceling turned on, 9 hours without | Water resistance: IPX4 rating — sweat and water resistant